 - Stronger and more reinforced than a regular dog harness, safety harnesses are designed to work with the car’s seat belt to secure our dog and prevent him from being ejected from our car in case of accident, protecting him as well as other drivers.

 It’s true: we treat our dog like a furry family member.
 He has brought an additional layer of happiness to our lives.
 So, while we’d do just about anything for our dog, this article isn’t just the ramblings of an overly-enthusiastic dog owner.
-There is actually a national organization, Be Smart, Ride Safe®, dedicated to spreading the word about pet safety and reducing distracted driving.
-If you’ll check out the statistics on their site, you’ll find that pet-related distracted driving is a very real concern that affects thousands of people every year.
-It doesn’t have to.
+The Center for Pet Safety offers information on a variety of topics, including how to select a pet safety harness.

 Please think about how the small step of securing your pet can make a big difference for you, your pet and everyone else on the road.